 Expansion of research-based Sanford Harmony and Sanford Inspire PreK-12 programs to more than 2,000 schools across the nation strengthens positive peer relations in early grades and the development of inspiring teachers

 New York City, New York—June 2, 2015— A collaborative of nine universities around the country is advancing a $30 million educational initiative that supports PreK-12 student development and achievement.
-Based on the vision of philanthropist T. Denny Sanford, the national dissemination of two research-based programs that emphasize positive peer relations and inspiring teaching is being led by nonprofit San Diego-based National University, which confers the fourth largest number of master’s degrees in education nationwide.
+The national dissemination of two research-based programs that emphasize positive peer relations and inspiring teaching is being led by nonprofit San Diego-based National University, which confers the fourth largest number of master’s degrees in education nationwide.
 The coordinated effort was announced today at a Brooklyn school where program implementation is underway in coordination with Long Island University (LIU).

-Today’s launch of the nine-member Sanford Education Collaborative was marked by a visit by President Dr. Kim Cline of LIU, Dr. Michael R. Cunningham of National University, and Mr. Sanford to a classroom at P.S.
+Today’s launch of the nine-member Sanford Education Collaborative was marked by a visit by President Dr. Kim Cline of LIU and Dr. Michael R. Cunningham of National University to a classroom at P.S.
 9 that has adopted the Sanford Harmony program.

 The Sanford Education Collaborative is focused on two programs that are available to schools and districts at no cost: Sanford Harmony, which strengthens social and emotional development in PreK-6 children, and Sanford Inspire, which empowers teachers to create inspiring PreK-12 classroom experiences.
 The initiatives were developed at Arizona State University over the past seven years, and are now being adopted nationally through the leadership of National University, the second-largest private, nonprofit university in California.

-“LIU is a leader in education and we are proud to partner with the Sanford Education Collaborative’s innovative approach to revolutionize how today’s children learn and thrive, said Kimberly R. Cline, president of LIU.
-“We applaud Denny Sanford as an education visionary, a compassionate, thoughtful and proactive citizen, and a true catalyst of change and betterment for the world’s children.”
+“LIU is a leader in education and we are proud to partner with the Sanford Education Collaborative’s innovative approach to revolutionize how today’s children learn and thrive,” said Kimberly R. Cline, president of LIU.

 The advancement of the programs to more than 2,000 schools benefits from an effective grassroots approach including strong relationships between each university’s school of education and PreK-12 schools.
 All members are introducing Sanford Harmony.
 Four are also disseminating Sanford Inspire, and two are coordinating research related to the programs.
 The members are: